 I Dip, You Dip, We Dip

-There are dozens and dozens of other Nevada hot springs that are NOT mentioned here, and we’re doing our damnedest to keep it that way.
-In fact, the only ones you’ll ever hear us talk about by name are well-known, classic Nevada hot springs located squarely on public land, which have already been long loved by locals and travelers alike.
-Plus, would you really want us to show you all our cards?
-Finding them is half the fun.
+There are dozens and dozens of natural Nevada hot springs you’ll never find on this site.
+In fact, the only ones you’ll ever hear us mention are well-known, classic Nevada hot springs located squarely on public land, which have been long loved travelers and promoted by locals.
+Follow our lead and help us keep these resources sacred for all of us.

 Look too good to be true?
 It’s not.
 It’s in our backyard.
 You’re probably not gonna be able to post it until you get back on the grid, but don’t forget to tag #NVHotSprings to get featured here.
 Heck, if we love your photo, you may find it here.
 Happy soaking.